code-rush/givel-info/givel/README.md

   -IMPORTANT: Check if new_password and confirm_password matches on the front end
               before sending the new password.

-- **repost post feed**
+- **repost feed post**
   - Path: /api/v1/users/{user_email}/post/repost
   - Method: **POST**
-  - Data:
+  - Data: id, key, location(optional)
-      - content    (type = string)
-      - location   (type = string)
-      - pictures   (type = [string])
-      - video      (type = [string])
   - Returns: *200 OK* Status Code if repost is successful
   - Description: Reposts users feed post.
-The client should send all the data from the post in string format for content and location and for images and videos the client should send as arrays of strings.
+The client should send key and id for the post and location if the location services are on.

 - **repost challenge**
   - Path: /api/v1/users/{user_email}/challenge/repost
   - Method: **POST**
-  - Data:
+  - Data: id, key, location(optional)
-      - content    (type = string)
-      - location   (type = string)
   - Returns: *200 OK* Status Code if repost is successful
   - Description: Reposts users challenge.
+The client should send key and id for the post and location if the location services are on.